 Lignans are naturally present in flaxseeds.
 The flaxseed oil has added lignans that are not natural.

 Flaxseeds have much longer shelf life than flaxseed oil which can turn rancid fast.

-Flaxseeds are a very good source of fiber while the oil has no fiber.
+Flaxseeds are a very good source of fibre while the oil has no fibre.